jherrerae/Classification-for-Delivered-Products/README.md

 ## Recommendations

 * Try to use other machine learning models such as Random Forest or maybe other boosting models
-* Perform a cost analysis of On Time vs Late products to determine right treshold of the model or change the metric used to select the model.
+* Perform a cost analysis of On Time vs Late products to determine the right treshold of the model

-Analyze predictions to determine how maximize sales based in the current features.

-Deeper analysis of features that may not be correlated to the model can be done to simplify the model.
+* Depending of the cost analysis mentioned in the above also the metric used to select the model may vary

 ## Limitations & Next Steps
-Due to the scope of the project only 2 models were tested.
-Using other models the predictions may be better
+Due to the scope of the project and computer capacity only 3 models were tested.
+Using other models the predictions may be better.